How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 Showing original language

-The RUT (Registro Único Tributario) is one of those procedures that, sooner or later, almost everyone in Colombia has to deal with: if you are going to work as a freelancer, need to receive payments from a company, open a business account, or simply operate legally as an individual.
+The RUT (Registro Único Tributario) is one of those procedures that sooner or later almost everyone in Colombia has to go through: if you are going to work as a freelancer, need to receive payments from a company, open a business account, or simply operate legally as an individual.
 And although it sounds complicated, in many cases you can do it from home in less than 30 minutes.

-What causes the most confusion is not knowing whether you have to go to the DIAN in person or if the online process works completely.
-Furthermore, there is an entire industry of 'fixers' (tramitadores) who charge to obtain a document that is 100% free.
+What generates the most confusion is not knowing if you have to go to the DIAN in person or if the online process fully works.
+Plus, there is an entire industry of 'tramitadores' (facilitators) who charge for getting a document that is 100% free.
 This post explains exactly how it works for individuals — with the real steps, no fluff.
 If you want to see real options right now, you can post your services for free on Colombia Move — posting is completely free.

 If you are already a freelancer or are thinking about becoming one, you might also be interested in the guide on how to file taxes as a freelancer — but this post focuses only on the RUT registration process.